Selena Gomez’s new beauty brand wants you to know you don’t need makeup

 In July, she launched the Rare Impact Fund with the ambitious goal of raising $100 million over the next decade to help bring mental health services to underserved communities.
 One percent of all Rare Beauty sales, including those made through her retailer partners, will be donated to the fund.

 Rare Beauty’s vice president of social impact is Elyse Cohen, the former deputy director of Michelle Obama’s Let’s Move!
 Initiative to fight obesity.
 Cohen says she knows how to leverage the power and influence of an authentic celebrity voice to “move the needle on important issues.”
-With Cohen’s help, Rare Beauty created a mental health advisory council that includes experts from the Yale Center for Emotional Intelligence, the McLean Hospital for mental health, and the National Alliance for Hispanic Health.
+With Cohen’s help, Rare Beauty created a mental health advisory council that includes experts like Dr. Marc Brackett from the Yale Center for Emotional Intelligence, and Dr. Scott L. Rauch, president and psychiatrist-in-chief for the McLean Hospital for mental health, and the National Alliance for Hispanic Health.
 Singer and songwriter Justin Tranter and Teen Vogue editor-in-chief Lindsay Peoples Wagner are also on the council.
-The brand’s partner organizations include the National Alliance on Mental Illness, the Trevor Project, and the Sad Girls Club.
+The brand’s partner organizations include the National Alliance on Mental Illness, and the Sad Girls Club.

 “From the very beginning, it was important to me to have a message behind the company.
 We are constantly bombarded with images and social media that makes people feel bad about themselves and [like] they need to achieve perfection,” Gomez says.
 She has been holding virtual community chats over Zoom to connect with fans and customers, speak with them about self-acceptance, and give them a space to share their own stories.